cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: competitive neighbourhood could not be fit on page.
-It will not
+## Warning: arbuscular mycorrhizal fungi could not be fit on page.
+It will
-## be plotted.
-Warning: Gram-negative bacteria could not be fit on page.
-It
-## will not be plotted.
-Warning: Gram-positive bacteria could not be fit on
+## not be plotted.
+Warning: competitive neighbourhood could not be fit on
 ## page.
 It will not be plotted.
+Warning: Gram-negative bacteria could not be
+## fit on page.
+It will not be plotted.
+Warning: Gram-positive bacteria could
+## not be fit on page.
+It will not be plotted.
+Warning: tree layer could not
+## be fit on page.
+It will not be plotted.
+Warning: wind speed could not be
-Warning: tree performance could not be fit
+## fit on page.
+It will not be plotted.
+Warning: wood fibres could not be fit
 ## on page.
 It will not be plotted.
 Warning: wood perforation plates could
 ## not be fit on page.
 It will not be plotted.
-Warning: cadmium at wavelength
+Warning: air temperature could
-## 214nm could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: cadmium
+Warning: belowground biomass
-## at wavelength 228nm could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
+Warning: biomass
+## allocation could not be fit on page.
+It will not be plotted.
+Warning:
-## Warning: cation exchange capacity could not be fit on page.
+## cadmium at wavelength 214nm could not be fit on page.
 It will not be
 ## plotted.
-Warning: diversity treatment could not be fit on page.
-It will
+Warning: cadmium at wavelength 228nm could not be fit on page.
+It
-## not be plotted.
-Warning: phylogenetic diversity could not be fit on page.
-## It will not be plotted.
-Warning: secondary compounds could not be fit on
+## will not be plotted.
+Warning: cation exchange capacity could not be fit on
 ## page.
 It will not be plotted.
-Warning: spatial genetic structure could not
+Warning: coefficient of variation could not
 ## be fit on page.
 It will not be plotted.
-Warning: standard deviation could
+Warning: digital data acquisition
-## not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: trait dissimilarity
+Warning: fresh weight
 ## could not be fit on page.
 It will not be plotted.
-Warning: wood stretching
+Warning: geomorphology
 ## could not be fit on page.
 It will not be plotted.
+Warning: intraspecific
+## diversity could not be fit on page.
+It will not be plotted.
+Warning: leaf
+## anatomy could not be fit on page.
+It will not be plotted.
+Warning: leaf
+## physical resistance could not be fit on page.
+It will not be plotted.
+## Warning: phylogenetic diversity could not be fit on page.
+It will not be
+## plotted.
+Warning: productivity could not be fit on page.
+It will not be
+## plotted.
+Warning: rarefied diversity could not be fit on page.
+It will not
+## be plotted.
+Warning: secondary compounds could not be fit on page.
+It will
+## not be plotted.
+Warning: spatial genetic structure could not be fit on
+## page.
+It will not be plotted.
+Warning: species trait could not be fit on
+## page.
+It will not be plotted.
+Warning: standard deviation could not be fit
+## on page.
+It will not be plotted.
+Warning: trait dissimilarity could not be
+## fit on page.
+It will not be plotted.
+Warning: wood bending could not be
+## fit on page.
+It will not be plotted.
+Warning: wood compression could not
+## be fit on page.
+It will not be plotted.
+Warning: wood shearing could not
+## be fit on page.
+It will not be plotted.
+Warning: wood shrinkage could not
-Warning: wood toughness
+## be fit on page.
+It will not be plotted.
+Warning: wood toughness could not
+## be fit on page.
+It will not be plotted.
+Warning: aeromorphic organic layer
 ## could not be fit on page.
 It will not be plotted.
 Warning: basal area
 ## increment could not be fit on page.
 It will not be plotted.
-Warning: below
+Warning: BEF
-## ground could not be fit on page.
+## China projects could not be fit on page.
 It will not be plotted.
-Warning: cavity
+Warning:
-## nesting hymenoptera could not be fit on page.
+## body length could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: climatic niche could not be fit on page.
+## branch water potential could not be fit on page.
 It will not be plotted.
+## Warning: cavity nesting hymenoptera could not be fit on page.
+It will not
-## Warning: community weighted mean trait could not be fit on page.
+## be plotted.
+Warning: control treatment could not be fit on page.
 It will
 ## not be plotted.
-Warning: co-variables could not be fit on page.
-It will
-## not be plotted.
 Warning: crown overlap could not be fit on page.
 It will
 ## not be plotted.
 Warning: crown projection area could not be fit on page.
 ## It will not be plotted.
-Warning: dispersal could not be fit on page.
-It
-## will not be plotted.
-Warning: eco-physiologic traits could not be fit on
+Warning: eco-physiologic traits could not be fit
-## page.
+## on page.
 It will not be plotted.
-Warning: ecosystem functioning could not be
+Warning: ecosystem functioning could not
-## fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: flight interception could
+Warning: Flora of China could not
-## not be fit on page.
+## be fit on page.
 It will not be plotted.
-Warning: forest canopy could
-## not be fit on page.
-It will not be plotted.
-Warning: functional trait
+Warning: genetic autocorrelation
 ## could not be fit on page.
 It will not be plotted.
-Warning: genetic
+Warning: land use
-## autocorrelation could not be fit on page.
+## history could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: leaf
-## inbreeding could not be fit on page.
+## longevity could not be fit on page.
 It will not be plotted.
-Warning: land
-## use history could not be fit on page.
-It will not be plotted.
 Warning:
-## leaf longevity could not be fit on page.
+## litter biomass could not be fit on page.
 It will not be plotted.
 Warning:
 ## litter thickness could not be fit on page.
 It will not be plotted.
-## Warning: microrelief could not be fit on page.
+## Warning: matching status could not be fit on page.
 It will not be plotted.
 ## Warning: mineralisation could not be fit on page.
 It will not be plotted.
 ## Warning: mixed models could not be fit on page.
 It will not be plotted.
 ## Warning: multi-trophic interactions could not be fit on page.
 It will not
 ## be plotted.
-Warning: nitrification could not be fit on page.
-It will not
-## be plotted.
 Warning: nitrogen cycling could not be fit on page.
 It will
 ## not be plotted.
+Warning: pesticide could not be fit on page.
+It will not
-Warning: non-random extinction could not be fit on page.
+## be plotted.
+Warning: phylogenetic distinctness could not be fit on page.
 ## It will not be plotted.
-Warning: parasitoids could not be fit on page.
-It
+Warning: phytophagous insects could not be fit on
-## will not be plotted.
-Warning: phylogenetic distinctness could not be fit
-## on page.
+## page.
 It will not be plotted.
-Warning: phytophagous insects could not
+Warning: PI meeting could not be fit on
-## be fit on page.
+## page.
 It will not be plotted.
-Warning: rainfall simulator could
+Warning: predators could not be fit on page.
-## not be fit on page.
+## It will not be plotted.
+Warning: research proposals could not be fit on
+## page.
 It will not be plotted.
-Warning: Rao's Q could not be
+Warning: runoff plots could not be fit on
-## fit on page.
+## page.
 It will not be plotted.
-Warning: research proposals could not
+Warning: simpson diversity could not be fit
-## be fit on page.
+## on page.
 It will not be plotted.
-Warning: shrub layer could not be
+Warning: snag height could not be fit on
-## fit on page.
+## page.
 It will not be plotted.
-Warning: simpson diversity could not
+Warning: specialization could not be fit on
-## be fit on page.
+## page.
 It will not be plotted.
-Warning: specialization could not
+Warning: wood ground tissue could not be fit
-## be fit on page.
+## on page.
 It will not be plotted.
-Warning: species identity variable
-## could not be fit on page.
-It will not be plotted.
-Warning: stem core could
-## not be fit on page.
-It will not be plotted.
-Warning: temperature could not
-## be fit on page.
-It will not be plotted.
-Warning: topography could not be
-## fit on page.
-It will not be plotted.
-Warning: tree crown could not be fit
+Warning: wood porosity could not be fit
 ## on page.
-It will not be plotted.
-Warning: vegetation stratum could not be
-## fit on page.
-It will not be plotted.
-Warning: Weibull distribution could
-## not be fit on page.
-It will not be plotted.
-Warning: wood ground tissue
-## could not be fit on page.
-It will not be plotted.
-Warning: wood mechanics
-## could not be fit on page.
-It will not be plotted.
-Warning: wood porosity
-## could not be fit on page.
 It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)